 The interiors of these boats usually have little to do with their exteriors.
 Outside they do have to concede that, in the end, they are just boats.
 Inside though they might be a beach house, an art deco palace or an 18th Century chateau.
 And, just as car designers indulge themselves with the fantasy of show cars, so do yacht designers produce calling cards in the shape of ‘the yacht of tomorrow’.
 Whether anyone believed in the twin hull 155m ‘Streets Of Monaco’ concept featuring a go-kart version of the GP circuit and a superstructure based on various Monegasque landmarks, it got its designers some column inches, but there are more credible proposal too that may point towards new languages and, in fact, there are already boats that have broken away from the conventional.

 The architect and designer Philippe Starck has strayed into yacht design.
 I’m by no means a universal lover of Starck’s work – at one time no self respecting London kitchen was free of his irritatingly jokey and impractical Alessi lemon squeezer, and his Moto 6.5 bike for Aprilia has not gone down as a classic for bikers.
 But I do like his 2008 motor yacht called simply ‘A’.
-It’s actually somewhat aggressive since, without copying specifics, it recalls the threatening profile of a military submarine but, in fact, that just serves as a suitable counterpoint to contrast Starck’s often rather irritating playfulness.
+It’s actually somewhat aggressive since, without copying specifics, it recalls the threatening profile of a military submarine but, in fact, that just serves as a suitable counterpoint to contrast Starck’s sometimes exasperating playfulness.
 And, if you wonder what a yacht would look like if Apple made one, the nearest you’ll get is the 2012 Venus, designed by Starck for Steve Jobs, but only completed after his death.

 Of most recent projects, here are three winners of the recent Showboats Design Awards.
 Sibelle by AB Studio/Omega Architects and Savannah by CG Design, exterior styling winners in their respective categories, and Cercio, a concept from Baoqi Xiao, a student of Pasadena Art Center College of Design, who was chosen as Young Designer Of The Year.